selma-Bentaiba/selma-Bentaiba.github.io/_notes/wl_2.markdown

 - I worked on manim, I made 4 minutes of my transformers video.
 But I want it to be just perfect
 - I read the boo
 - I started working on the SD blog, damn is it challenging.
 But completely worth it IMO.

+day 3 ->
+- Something that has stuck with me for a long time are the two things I read on "The millionaire fastlane"
+    - First being "impact millions' That is the autour saying.
+"If I had to sum the entire book in 2 words"
+    - Second, The CENTS formula.
+It goes lik
+        - C -> Control, You should have entire control of your business, you cannot delegate this.
+        - E -> Entry, THe entry barrier should be relatively high.
+Otherwise everyone will be doing it.
+        - N -> Need, Their should be a cutomer base who you can provide value to, if your business does not solve a need.
+It wont succeed.
+        - T -> Time, You are not your business, you should be able to detach your time from the business.
+Otherwise you will have a job not a business.
+The end goal should be you spending as less time as possible in your own business
+        - S -> Scale, Your business should be scalable.
+You can be the best nurse in the world.
+But you can only cater to a handful of people in your entire life
+- Also, let us speak a bit about the other books and podcasts that have stuck with me.
+    - The almanack of naval ravikant, "You need 7 years of dedication that's all" Pick something.
+DO it to the entireity for 7 years.
+THat is all you need.
+    - Perplexity is not the competitor of google, their motto is "knowledge" It's an entirely different business model
+    - To overtake an existing product.
+Your product needs to be either 10x UI better, UX better or anything that is 10X (from hooked book)
+    - Most of the times, doing things which are 10x just need 2x of the energy.
+    -
 -->